ArcticMTB’s Pay Dirt Point System

 What is “Pay Dirt”?
 Most of us use trails year round, especially our singletrack, and we have many people to thank for this community resource.
 This year, ArcticMTB is asking our racers to give back.
 The good news is that if you already weed whack with Single Track Advocates (STA), or come out on National Trails Day, this counts toward your hours!

 Pay Dirt is Volunteering!
 A minimum of 6 hours of trail labor as recorded by trail crew coordinators in South Central Alaska will earn racers a lump award of 50 points to be applied to the XC series totals.
 This means that to win a division, you will need to help our trails out this summer.
-Get your hours to the ArcticMTB Race Director by August 8th, 2018!
+Get your hours to the ArcticMTB Race Director (firstname.lastname@example.org) by August 9th, 2019!

 If you record more than the minimum 6 hours for this year’s initiative, please make sure you document the additional hours.
 They will likely be of use in future events.